AllenSaldanha/EasyRead/README.md

 # EasyRead
 The aim that was set out to develop the project has been achieved.
 The application is a fully working result of the proposed model.
 It is able to recognize the text and summarize the text as and when the user requests it.
-From the test inputs that were tried out on the model, both the options worked as per the specifications.
-The recognized text had a few issues.
-But the rest were working well.
-The text-to-speech worked well and the summarizer worked too.
+The application is able to summarize the text that is recognized.
+And to not limiting the application to just recognition and summarization, a text to speech function is in place to read out the recognized/summarised text which works perfectly.
 There is a wide range of audience that this application would benefit.
 After a thorough research into the customers that would be using this app, the following conclusion was drawn upon.